ryanccalixte/housing-price-predictor/README.md

 - Splits data into train and validation sets
 - Builds a preprocessing pipeline: numeric imputation and one-hot encoding for categorical columns
 - Trains a `RandomForestRegressor` inside a `Pipeline`
-- Outputs a human-friendly table showing actual vs predicted prices, absolute and percentage errors, and prints Mean Absolute Error and mean percentage error
+- Outputs a table showing actual vs predicted prices, absolute and percentage errors, and prints Mean Absolute Error and mean percentage error

 ## Usage